ceejbot/soulsy/README.md

 All of the UI code is retained from [LamasTinyHud](https://www.nexusmods.com/skyrimspecialedition/mods/82545), so [mlthelama](https://github.com/mlthelama) gets all the props.
 I also learned a lot about how to make an SKSE plugin by reading their source.
 Give that HUD a try if you don't like the souls-game style, or want a UI you can edit in-game.
 The original has more features than this one does!
 It's also the only hotkeys hud mod I tried that worked well in my game, so that's a testimonial.

-The icons for the built-in theme are the usual SkyUI icons, plus the future book true-type font.
+The icons for the built-in theme are the usual SkyUI icons, plus the `futura-book-bt` true-type font.
 The other layout data is adapted from the [Untarnished UI skin](https://www.nexusmods.com/skyrimspecialedition/mods/82545) for LamasTinyHUD by [MinhazMurks](https://www.nexusmods.com/skyrimspecialedition/users/26341279).

 [cxx](https://cxx.rs/) made developing the C++/Rust bridge a snap.
 This crate unlocks Rust as a viable language for all of your modding needs.
-The only drawback is that async Rust is not yet supported.
-You can work around this using channels if you need to; see the docs.
+The only drawback is that async Rust is not yet supported, but there are workarounds described in the docs.

 ## TODO